Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Literally in Far From Home as he sends a call from Nick Fury himself to voicemail.

 - Sacrificial Lion: Not counting Maria Hill and Nick Fury's demises in the post-credits scene, Peter is the last major character to die by Thanos's fingersnap, and by far the most iconic character to be killed off in Avengers: Infinity War.
+He gets better.

 - Save the Villain: He rescues Adrian Toomes from his malfunctioning wings in Homecoming.

 - Secret Identity: One of the few characters in the setting to have one and actively maintain it.
 He turns his web shooters on Tony in his own bedroom when the possibility of Tony outing him comes up.
+He has a bad habit of accidentally letting people close to him know his secret, as both Ned and Aunt May learn the truth because he wasn't mindful of his Spider-Sense.
+Mysterio revealing his identity to the entire world is so shocking because few other characters in the setting kept up appearances.

 - Shoo Out the Clowns: After the big fight at the airport in Civil War, Tony tells him to go back home for his own safety and even threatens to tell Aunt May if he doesn't.
 This itself happens before the dramatic final act.
 It's justified given how nearly fatal the battle went in the case of Rhodey.